Strategy for software Dummies – part 4

 Disagreement can be a sign of health.
 It is a very positive situation when people dare speak their minds and question the decisions of their peers and superiors.

 However, there are sets of fundamental issues where a management team cannot disagree for long.
-The priority of the 6 sources for growth is such a fundamental issue that disagreement will tap the company for energy, split the management team and lower the performance.
+The priority of the 6 sources for growth is such a fundamental issue that disagreement will tap the company for the energy, split the management team and lower the performance.

 The reasons why so many management teams are [slider title=”misaligned”] we have not yet come across one management team, which was fully aligned! [/slider] on fundamental issues are: